-3.8 Specific SuperSpool Example
+3.8 SuperSpool Example

-The following example shows, step-by-step, the procedure to use when bringing up SuperSpool.
-It is assumed that the diskette in drive A: contains MODE.COM and SUPERSPL.COM and that there is sufficient memory in the system to successfully execute the SuperSpool commands.
+The example in this subsection shows the step-by-step procedure to use to bring up SuperSpool.
+This example assumes that the diskette in drive A: contains MODE.COM and SUPERSPL.COM and that there is sufficient memory in the system to successfully execute the SuperSpool commands.

-Step 1.
-Prepare DOS for SuperSpool by using the MODE command.
+Prepare DOS for SuperSpool by using the MODE command:

-A>MODE LPT1: <enter>
+A>MODE LPT1:<Enter>